Wadaarik/Wadaarik/README.md

 # PurplePill
 ### Hi there 👋

 From France, living in Paris 🥖, FrontEnd developper and student at Paris La Defense, I do content on Development.
-I really enjoy learning languages and frameworks like NodeJS and VueJS.
+I really enjoy learning languages and frameworks like Flutter and Nodejs.

 - 🔭 I’m currently working on Flutter & Fastlane
 - 🌱 I’m currently growing up with Dart & Godot